Graylog2/graylog2-cookbook/README.md

 what can be configured for Graylog2.

 ### Authbind
-Ubuntu/Debian systems allows a user to bind proccess to a certain privileged port below 1024.
+Ubuntu/Debian systems allow a user to bind a proccess to a certain privileged port below 1024.
 This is called authbind and is supported by this cookbook.
 So it is possible to let Graylog2 listen on port 514 and act like a normal syslog server.
 To enable this feature just include the authbind recipe to your run list `recipe[torch-graylog2::authbind]`.
 By default the recipe will give the Graylog2 user permission to bind to port 514 if you need more than that you can